Our School Vision

 Reading is at the very heart of Heasandford’s curriculum.
 From the start of the children’s education, we work relentlessly to promote a joy of reading and to encourage reading for pleasure.

 The children are taught how to use phonics to aid both their reading and their spelling.
-The DfE (Department for Education) ‘Letters and Sounds’ phonics programme is used, which sets out a detailed and systematic programme for teaching phonic skills.
+Currently, the ‘Letters and Sounds’ phonics programme is used, which sets out a detailed and systematic programme for teaching phonic skills.
 The children learn how to recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make – such as ‘sh’ or ‘oo’; and learn how to blend these sounds together from left to right to make a word.
 The children use this important skill to become fully fluent readers and spellers.
 Informal assessment of phonic skills is on-going, with formal screening of the children in Years 1 and 2.

 Heasandford strives to provide our children with a wide breadth of reading opportunities throughout their education.
-In the Early Years Foundation Stage and in KS1 the focus for reading is phonic based so children read books from the Oxford Reading Tree fully decodable schemes and the boy friendly Project X scheme.
+In the Early Years Foundation Stage and in KS1 the focus for reading is phonic based so children read books from the Oxford Reading Tree, Collins Big Cat Phonics, Ransom Reading Stars Phonics and Pearson Phonics Bug fully decodable schemes and the boy friendly Project X scheme.

-Once children are securely using phonic strategies, they are encouraged to select from a wider variety of other high quality reading schemes and publishers.
+In the early stages of reading, our books are organised according to the phonemes and graphemes that the children are learning at any particular time.
+Once children demonstrate security in using the phonic strategies to Phase 5, they are encouraged to select from a wider variety of other high quality reading schemes and publishers.
 This allows children to develop their skills by accessing a breadth of text types and styles.
-Across school, our books are organised into ‘book bands’ so the children can access those which are appropriate to their level of reading at any time, and which can be used to move the children’s learning forward.

 Where children meet difficulties with the purely phonic approach, e.g. if they have speech and language difficulties or phonological processing difficulties, they can also access books that focus on using the High Frequency Words.
 These books are the Storyworld books by Pearson and the P.M. books by Scholastic.
 Should a child require further practice of the early reading skills as they move in to KS2, they can access the Pearson Rapid Readers range of books.
 These are High Frequency Word focused texts which are dyslexia friendly and have high interest for older children, but at the same time enable them to practise early skills.
 Older struggling readers can also use the Dandelion Readers, which are also aimed at KS2.
 These are finely graded phonic books that focus initially on one phoneme at a time, but then build gradually to include several that have been previously learnt to allow for overlearning.